-Three Reasons to Charter a Yacht in Athens
+Four Reasons to Charter a Yacht in Athens for a Week

 1. Idyllic Climate

-Athens’ Mediterranean location means the city enjoys lots of dry, sunny, warm weather!
-Perfect for a yacht charter, especially due to its location in the Saronic Gulf, which means it is relatively sheltered from any extreme conditions.
-Along with the safer bays in this area, it makes Athens particularly ideal for less experienced sailors as navigation should be easier, and means it’s a stress-free sail for the pro’s.
-The prevailing wind is the Meltemi, which blows from north to northeast between July and September, and though it shouldn’t affect your charter, it’s important to be aware.
+Athens’ Mediterranean location means the area enjoys a dry, sunny, warm type of weather!
+It is perfect for a yacht charter, especially due to its location in the Saronic Gulf, which means it is relatively sheltered from extreme conditions.
+The safer bays in this area make Athens ideal for less experienced sailors as navigation should be easier, and it’s a stress-free sail for the pros.
+The prevailing wind is the Meltemi, which blows from the north to northeast between July and September, and though it shouldn’t affect your charter, it’s important to be aware of.

 2. Glittering Athens Riviera

-When people think of Athens, they tend to just conjure up images of the magnificent ancient remains, but the city has so much more than that.
-The lesser known Riviera is a glorious place for a yacht charter as it’s home to a perfect variety of golden sands and rocky coves, stunning marinas from which you can rent or moor your boat, and opportunities to do activities like windsurfing.
-With an array of waterside bars and restaurants specializing in freshly caught seafood, you can spend a day getting lost in Athens’ city centre, and retire to the beach for the evening to drink and dine on your yacht or in a restaurant, in front of the glowing colours of a Mediterranean sunset!
+When people think of Athens, they tend to conjure up images of the magnificent historical remains, but the city has so much more than that.
+The lesser-known Riviera is a glorious place for a yacht charter as it’s home to a perfect variety of golden sands and rocky coves, stunning marinas from which you can rent or moor your boat, and opportunities to do activities like windsurfing.
+With an array of bars and restaurants by the water specialising in freshly caught seafood, you can spend a day getting lost in Athens’ centre and retire to the beach for the evening to drink and dine on your yacht or in a restaurant in front of the glowing colours of a Mediterranean sunset!

 3. Extraordinary Heritage

-Considered to be the ‘Ancient Capital’ of the world, the city of Athens is home to some of the most important historical remains across the globe.
-A yacht charter here will give you access to sites such as the remains of Ancient Olympia, where the first Olympic Games took place in 1896, and the world-renowned Acropolis and Parthenon.
+Considered to be the ‘Ancient Capital’ of the world, Athens is full of some of the most important historical remains across the globe.
+A yacht charter here gives you access to sites such as the remains of Ancient Olympia, where the first Olympic Games took place in 1896, and the world-renowned Acropolis and Parthenon.

 24 Hours in Athens